sanchita311/SynergySphere-LegalFrame-Team-SynergyBytes/README.md

 ## 📚 LegalFrame

 **LegalFrame** is a smart, cross-platform collaboration tool designed for legal teams.
-It enables seamless case management, task assignment, document sharing, and real-time collaboration — all in one streamlined workspace.
+It enables seamless case management, task assignment, document sharing, and real-time collaboration — all in one streamlined workspace and an inbuilt AI clause recommender and legal advisor.

 ---